MicrosoftDocs/VBA-Docs/api/Outlook.ContactItem.ForwardAsBusinessCard.md

 ## Return value

-A  **MailItem** object that represents the new e-mail item containing the business card information.
+A  **MailItem** object that represents the new email item containing the business card information.

 ## Remarks